actions-cool/issues-helper/web/docs/guide/note.md

 with:
   actions: 'month-statistics'
   token: ${{ secrets.GITHUB_TOKEN }}
-  count-lables: 'true'
+  count-labels: 'true'
 ```

-- `count-lables`: Regardless of setting `true` or `'ture'`, all received in the program is in string format
+- `count-labels`: Regardless of setting `true` or `'ture'`, all received in the program is in string format

 At the same time, the output is also in string format.
 [See](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idoutputs).